strinsberg/lt64-asm/README.md

 **NOTE**: Currently there are no formal tests.
 All functions have been tested in the REPL with code in a comment block at the end of each module file.
 This goes a long way, but I am not sure it can guarantee there are not still a few significant errors.
 There is also a test program and subroutine module in the test folders.
 These have been assembled and run on the current version of the VM and performed as expected.
 However, they only test a subset of the VM operations.

+**NOTE**: Some bugs were found relating to using double words.
+The ones I found have been fixed, but there may be others.
+The pre-relese jar file does not have these fixes, so it will not handle code that uses `:dpush` and `:fpush` properly.
+Also, I noted that some operations other than `:load-lb` and `:store-lb` need equivilent versions.
+For example `:prnmem` which will most often be used to print a string literal stored in static memory.
+The version in the pre-release does not handle this case and is kind of useless, especially because the memory copy ops also do not handle it, so there is basically no way clean way to print a string from anywhere other than the buffer.
+And you can only get strings in the buffer it you read them in, which is not ideal. `:prnmem-lb` has been added to master branch and used in the latest test program, but the others have not been updated.

 # Purpose

 The purpose of this assembler is to allow creation of programs for the lieutenant-64 virtual machine.
 Without it programs would have to be written in hex code in a hex editor or equivalent.
 Low level programming can be difficult enough without having to use hex code for programming.